surniaulula/wpsso-am/readme.txt

 == Upgrade Notice ==

+= 1.3.1 =

+Replaced self-deactivation when WPSSO is not found by a warning notice instead.

 = 1.3 =

 Refactored code for the new "WPSSO Pro Update Manager (WPSSO UM)" Free extension plugin.